SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter34.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 34
-title: Chapter 34 - The Life After the Finish Line
+Title: Chapter 34 - The Life After the Finish Line
-layout: default
 ---

 ## Chapter 34: The Life After the Finish Line